-If you have a disability and require support during your studies, you may wish to register with the Wellbeing and Disability Service and make an appointment with one of our specialist Disability Advisers:
+If you have a disability and require support during your studies, you may wish to register with the Wellbeing and Disability Service and make an appointment with a Disability Adviser:

 If you are studying at a USW partner college please contact your college.

 You may find the following diagram helpful: The process for Exploring Support.

 We recommend that applicants / new students make contact with our service at the earliest opportunity (preferably before your course starts), so that we can ensure that appropriate adjustments and support are in place from the start of your course.

 Under the Disability Service Confidentiality Framework, all information you provide is treated as sensitive and is held confidentially, except in the most extreme circumstances (i.e. Where: you are putting yourself at some serious risk; your behaviour is adversely affecting the legal rights of others; staff are being placed in a position where their professional integrity is compromised; disclosure is required by law).